chrisknox97/credit_risk_analysis/README.md

 ### Recall Scores

+* A Recall Score is a score used to quantify the amount of 'true' positives against actual positive results.
+* Like our previous measures, recall is measured on a scale of 0-1, whith scores closer to 1 remaining preferable.
+* Our dataset's highest recall scores across all metrics belonged to ``EasyEnsembleClassifer`` while the lowest belonged to ``ClusterCentroids``.

 |               | RandomOverSampler | SMOTE            | ClusterCentroids | SMOTEENN | BalancedRandomForestClassifier | EasyEnsembleClassifier |
 | ------------- | ----------------- | ---------------- | ---------------- | -------- | ------------------------------ | ---------------------- |
 | High Risk     | 0.66              | 0.61             | 0.69             | 0.72     | 0.70                           | **0.92**               |